Music

 Credits 3

-A study of the structural and harmonic materials of diatonic music, with examples drawn from standard classical literature.
+This course is a study of the structural and harmonic materials of diatonic music, with examples drawn from standard classical literature.
 Written, aural, and keyboard work are an integral part of this course.

 MU 212: Theory I and Laboratory